Approach to tax, principal risks, uncertain tax positions, OECD initiative, judgements and estimates

 Risk impact

-Non-compliance with existing or new financial reporting and disclosure requirements, or changes to the recognition of income and expenses, could expose GSK to litigation and regulatory action and could materially and adversely affect our financial results.
-In the current global pandemic, there can be significant changes at short notice.
+Non-compliance with existing or new financial or new ESG reporting and disclosure requirements, or changes to the recognition of income and expenses, could expose GSK to litigation and regulatory action and could materially and adversely affect our financial results.
 Failure to comply with changes in the substance or application of the laws governing transfer pricing, dividends, tax credits and intellectual property could also materially and adversely affect our financial results.
+Failure to comply with applicable laws and regulations could result in GSK being investigated by relevant government agencies and authorities and/or in legal proceedings against us.
+Government investigations and litigation, can be unpredictable and regardless of their outcome, may be costly, require significant management attention, and damage our reputation.
+Inconsistent application of treasury policies, transactional or settlement errors, or counterparty defaults could lead to significant losses.

 Context

-We are required by the laws of various jurisdictions to publicly disclose our financial results and events that could materially affect the Group’s financial results.
+We are required by the laws of various jurisdictions to publicly disclose our financial results and any events that could materially affect the Group’s financial results.
 Regulators routinely review the financial statements of listed companies for compliance with new, revised, or existing accounting and regulatory requirements.
 We believe that we comply with the appropriate regulatory requirements concerning our financial statements and the disclosure of material information, including any transactions relating to business restructuring such as acquisitions and divestitures.
 However, should we be subject to an investigation into potential non-compliance with accounting and disclosure requirements, this could lead to restatements of previously reported results and significant penalties.
+Our Treasury group deals daily in high value transactions, mostly foreign exchange, and cash management transactions.
+These transactions involve market volatility and counterparty risk.
 The Group’s effective tax rate reflects the locations of our activities and the value they generate, which determine the jurisdictions in which profits arise and the applicable tax rates.

 These may be higher or lower than the UK statutory rate and may reflect regimes that encourage innovation and investment in R&D by providing tax incentives which, if changed, could affect GSK’s tax rate.
-In addition, the worldwide nature of our operations means that our cross-border supply routes, necessary to ensure supplies of medicines, can result in conflicting claims from tax authorities as to the profits to be taxed in individual countries.
-This can lead to double taxation, with profits taxed in more than one country.
-The complexity of tax regulations also means that we may occasionally disagree with tax authorities on the technical interpretation of a particular area of tax law.
-The tax charge included in our financial statements is our best estimate of tax liability pending any audits by tax authorities.
+In addition, the worldwide nature of our operations means that our cross-border supply routes, necessary to ensure supplies of medicines and vaccines, can result in conflicting claims from tax authorities as to the profits to be taxed in individual countries.

-We expect there to be a continued focus on tax reform, driven by initiatives by the OECD and the EC to address the tax challenges arising from digitalisation of the economy.
 Together with domestic initiatives around the world, these may result in significant changes to established tax principles and an increase in tax authority disputes.
 Regardless of their merit or outcomes, these may be costly, divert management attention and adversely impact our reputation and relationship with key stakeholders.
+Laws, regulations, orders and other measures restrict dealings with certain countries, governments, government officials, entities, individuals, and the use of financial institutions and movement of funds.

-Mitigating activities
+Mitigating actions

+We keep up to date with the latest developments in financial reporting requirements by reviewing updates from regulators, working with our external auditor and legal advisors and performing and responding to emerging risks.
 Financial results are reviewed and approved by regional management, before being reviewed by GSK’s Group Financial Controller and Chief Financial Officer (CFO).
 This allows our Financial Controller and CFO to assess the evolution of the business over time, and to evaluate its performance to plan.
 Significant judgements are reviewed and confirmed by senior management.
-We integrate technical or organisational transformation, newly acquired activities and external risks, such as the COVID-19 pandemic, into our risk assessments, and apply appropriate controls and reviews.
+We integrate technical or organisational transformation, newly acquired activities and external risks into our risk assessments and apply appropriate controls and reviews.

 We maintain a control environment designed to identify material errors in financial reporting and disclosure.
+We have a standardised global financial reporting operating model.
 The design and operating effectiveness of key financial reporting controls are regularly reviewed by management and tested by external third parties.
-A minimum standard control set is in place for all finance locations, irrespective of size, which is reviewed by management and monitored independently.
+The few locations which are not on the standard model apply a minimum standard set of controls which are reviewed by management and monitored independently.
 This gives us assurance that controls over key financial reporting and disclosure processes are operating effectively.
 Our Global Finance Risk Management and Controls (FRMC) group provides extra support during significant transformations, such as system deployment or management/structural reorganisations.
 We add operational resources and adapt programme timelines to ensure processes and controls are maintained during significant changes.
+The Disclosure Committee, reporting to the Board, reviews GSK’s quarterly results and annual report.

-The Treasury Management Group (TMG) meets regularly to ensure that liquidity, interest rate, counterparty, foreign currency transaction and foreign currency translation risks are all managed in line with the prudent approach detailed in the risk strategies and policies adopted by our Board.
+Throughout the year, in consultation with its legal advisors, the Disclosure Committee also determines whether it is necessary to disclose publicly information about the Group through stock exchange announcements.
+The Treasury Management Group meets regularly to ensure that liquidity, interest rate, counterparty, foreign currency transaction and foreign currency translation risks are all managed in line with the prudent approach detailed in the risk strategies and policies adopted by our Board.
 Counterparty exposure is subject to defined limits approved by the Board for both credit rating and individual counterparties.

 The Middle Office within Treasury monitor the management of counterparty risk in line with agreed policy with oversight from a corporate compliance officer, operating independently of Treasury.
-Further details on mitigation of Treasury risks can be found on pages 228 to 244.
+Further details on mitigation of Treasury risks can be found on pages 243 to 245.
+We manage tax risk through robust internal policies, processes, training, and compliance programmes.
+We maintain open and constructive relationships with tax authorities worldwide.
+We monitor government debate on tax policy in our key jurisdictions, so that we can understand any potential future changes in tax law and share an informed point of view.

+Where relevant, we provide pragmatic and constructive business input to tax policy makers, either directly or through industry trade bodies.
+This includes advocating reform to support economic growth and job creation, as well as the needs of our patients and other key stakeholders.
+Our tax affairs are managed on a global basis by a team of tax professionals, led by the Global Head of Tax, who work closely with the business on a day-to-day basis.
+The Global Tax team is suitably qualified for the roles they perform, and we support their training needs so they can provide up to date technical advice in line with their responsibilities.
 We submit tax returns according to statutory time limits and engage proactively with tax authorities to ensure our tax affairs are current, entering into continuous audit programmes and advance pricing agreements where appropriate.
 These arrangements provide long-term certainty for both tax authorities and GSK over the tax treatment of our business, based on full disclosure of all relevant facts.
 We seek to resolve any differences of interpretation in tax legislation with tax authorities in a cooperative manner.
 In exceptional cases, we may have to resolve disputes through formal proceedings.

 3. Critical accounting judgements and key sources of estimation uncertainty (extract)